richard-delorenzi/couch-experiment-acceptance-test/RestFixtureHelp.md

 Some help on RestFixture
 ========================

-This document cantains some of the things I have discovered while using RestFixture
+This document cantains some of the things I have discovered while using RestFixture.
+I am testing pages in JSON (retrieved from couchdb).

 Multiple setHeader
 ------------------